rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_TOHIT (hs_tohit.int)`

-Runs when Fallout is calculating the chances of an attack striking a target Runs after the hit chance is fully calculated normally, including applying the 95% cap
+Runs when Fallout is calculating the chances of an attack striking a target.
+Runs after the hit chance is fully calculated normally, including applying the 95% cap.

 ```
 int     arg0 - The hit chance (capped)